Written by Joshua Malin

 Alternatively, Medicare can cover related physio treatments if you have a chronic illness with a Chronic Disease Management Plan, and your GP and at least two allied health professionals recommend physiotherapy.

 2 Commonwealth Ombudsman (Private Health Insurance Ombudsman) – Waiting periods for private health insurance.
-(Flyer – accessed August 2023).
+(Accessed February 2024).